Kristina01111000/notesforresume/README.md

 - sign up for after course call
 - at 1:10 today
+	- breakout rooms were great,
+	- the lectures were kindo tiring to get through when they were the wohole time, maybe split it up with a breakout room in between sections?
+	- put all the course notes in one google file

 Hi I'm Kristina and I am a web developer.
 I make attractive usable websites for small businesses who want to have someone else take care of their website.